$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Automorphic symbols and -adic distributions

-In the rest of this subsection we address the problem of the admissibility of the distributions $\ev_{K}(\Phi)$.
-In \S \ref{s:p-adic-L} this will be used to uniquely characterize, using the interpolation property, $p$-adic $L$-functions attached to non-critical nearly finite slope Hilbert cusp forms.
+Our final result in this subsection concerns the growth of the distributions $\ev(\Phi)$ on $\Gal_{p\infty}$.
+This will be used in \S \ref{s:p-adic-L} to uniquely characterize by interpolation property the $p$-adic $L$-functions attached to non-critical nearly finite slope Hilbert cusp forms.